SMosegaard/cds-vis/assignments/assignment-1/README.md

 ## Data source

+In this repository, image search will be done on images of flowers.
 The dataset is a collection of over 1000 images of flowers, sampled from 17 different species.
 The dataset comes from the Visual Geometry Group at the University of Oxford.
 All images are in color.

 You can download the dataset [here](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/) and place it in the ```in``` folder.
 Ensure to unzip the data within the folder before executing the code.